FAQ

 At the Central Pennsylvania Leadership Seminar, you can expect:

-To be exposed to important ideas, including opinions that may differ from your own
+• To be exposed to important ideas, including opinions that may differ from your own

-To interact one-on-one with decision makers in education, government, business and other professions
+• To interact one-on-one with decision-makers in education, government, business, and other professions

-To jump in and discover more about issues impacting you and your community
+• To jump in and discover more about issues impacting you and your community

-To be challenged to make a difference in your community
+• To be challenged to make a difference in your community

-To commit to devoting 100 hours to volunteer service in the next year to help make your community stronger, in any way you believe you can
+• To commit to devoting 100 hours to volunteer service in the next year to help make your community stronger, in any way you believe you can

-To make new friends who are also committed to making a positive difference in this world
+• To make new friends who are also committed to making a positive difference in this world

-And to have more fun than you ever expected!
+• And to have more fun than you ever expected!

 From the moment you arrive at a HOBY program, you will be treated like a leader and encouraged to think critically about a wide range of issues that impact your life and the world.
-We expect all Ambassadors to participate in all activities and discussions, and to respect their peers and our volunteer staff.
+We expect all Ambassadors to participate in all activities and discussions and to respect their peers and our volunteer staff.

 Being selected to attend the Leadership Seminar is an honor bestowed upon those who have demonstrated leadership potential through their actions and comportment at their schools and in their home communities.
-We expect the students who attend the Seminar to conduct themselves maturely and respectfully at all times, and to abide by the rules we have established for the weekend.
+We expect the students who attend the seminar to conduct themselves maturely and respectfully at all times and to abide by the rules we have established for the weekend.

-What happens at the Seminar?
+What happens at the seminar?

 On Thursday, you’ll check in to the residence hall and start getting to know your fellow Ambassadors and the HOBY staff.
 We will be on campus all day, and our schedule will include speakers and activities focusing on developing personal and group leadership skills.

-On Saturday we’ll break up into groups and visit area non-profits to learn more about their roles in the community and how and who they serve.
-We’ll also get to know some of the staff and volunteers who provide these valuable community resources and begin thinking about the ways that we can make a difference in our home communities.
-In the afternoon, we’ll log three hours of community service working on a project with these organizations.
-We’ll return to campus where we’ll hear from other Ambassadors about their volunteer experiences, participate in a panel with community leaders, and hear from a keynote speaker.
+On Saturday, we'll break up into groups and visit area non-profits to learn more about their roles in the community and how and whom they serve.
+We'll also get to know some of the Staff and volunteers who provide these valuable community resources and begin thinking about the ways that we can make a difference in our home communities.
+In the afternoon, we'll log three hours of community service working on a project with these organizations.
+We'll return to campus where we'll hear from other Ambassadors about their volunteer experiences, participate in a panel with community leaders, and hear from a keynote speaker.
 An evening social activity and group time will cap off a long and rewarding day.

-Sunday is our last day at the Seminar, and we’ll spend the morning learning how we can apply what we have learned at HOBY when we return home.
-We’ll talk to HOBY Alumni about their paths after the seminar and how to stay involved with HOBY.
-After some time for reflection and a last lunch with our groups, we’ll head to the closing ceremony.
+Sunday is our last day at the seminar, and we'll spend the morning learning how we can apply what we have learned at HOBY when we return home.
+We'll talk to HOBY Alumni about their paths after the seminar and how to stay involved with HOBY.
+After some time for reflection and a last lunch with our groups, we'll head to the closing ceremony.
 Ambassadors will reunite with their families at the conclusion of the closing ceremony and then check out of the residence halls.

 What are the accommodations like?

-The dorms are cis-gendered dorms, with a male dorm and female dorm.
-The residence halls are secured, and access to the facility is regulated by swipe card.
+The dorms are cis-gendered dorms, with a male dorm and a female dorm.
+The residence halls are secured, and access to the facility is regulated by a swipe card.
 Only HOBY participants may access these buildings.
 Our adult staff performs nightly bed checks of all student rooms.

 Are facilities accessible?

-We strive to make our programs inclusive of all participants and ask that you please notify the Leadership Seminar Chair at seminar@hobycentralpa.org of any accessibility needs by May 1, so that we can work with you to arrange appropriate resources.
+We strive to make our programs inclusive of all participants and ask that you please notify the Leadership Seminar Chair at seminar@hobycentralpa.org of any accessibility needs by May 1st so that we can work with you to arrange appropriate resources.

 What about meals?